CAPS utilizes a short-term therapy model which focus on helping you clarify your concerns and work towards the resolution of difficulties.

 - You and your clinician will discuss treatment goals, which may include referrals to CAPS psychiatric services or group treatment for comprehensive care.

-- Couples counseling is available only if both parties are currently registered UCLA students.
-Students may not receive concurrent individual and couples therapy at CAPS.
+- Couples counseling is available only if both parties are currently registered UCLA students and both have UCSHIP.

 Request for Documentation of CAPS Treatment

 CAPS cannot provide documentation regarding diagnoses or treatment at the time of your Triage Assessment.
 Documentation may be provided at the discretion of the treating clinician during the course of therapy and with a signed CAPS Authorization for Release of Medical and Mental Health Information.
 After any visit with a staff clinician, students may request a Verification of Attendance, which only indicates the date of the student's visit but not the nature of the visit.
 Requests for Verification of Attendance letters can be made to the Front Desk staff.

 Private Spaces Available for CAPS Telephone or Zoom Appointments

 CAPS has options both within the CAPS building as well as information about campus partners' spaces, which you can reserve for your CAPS triage assessment, individual therapy, psychiatry, and group appointments.
 Please call 310-825-0768 to speak with one of our Front Desk staff members about how to reserve a space.